2And He [Jesus Christ] opened his mouth and taught them, saying:

 “I am the Bread of life; whoever comes to Me shall not hunger, and whoever believes in Me shall never thirst.”
 (John 6:35)

-But Yahshua said, “whoever drinks the water that I will give him will never be thirsty again.
+But Yeshua said, “whoever drinks the water that I will give him will never be thirsty again.
 The water that I will give him will become in him a spring of water welling up to eternal life.”
-(John 4:14) Yahshua fills us with His Holy Spirit!
+(John 4:14) Yeshua fills us with His Holy Spirit!

 The Word of God says that our Creator-God made us with a space in our hearts that only He can fill.
 People without God feel empty.
 They look here and there to be filled, to be satisfied but they are still not satisfied or happy.